mahaliahr/research-notes/src/site/notes/published/supervisor-bot-v1-prototype.md

 ---
 dg-publish: true
+title: Supervisor Bot V1 Prototype
+permalink: /notes/supervisor-bot-v1-prototype/
+visibility: public
+description: >-
+  This prototype explores the potential of a Large Language Model to act as a supervisor, by adopting a 'persona'[^1] and listening to conversations between the s
+updated: '2025-10-20T22:34:14.480Z'
 ---
 This prototype explores the potential of a Large Language Model to act as a supervisor, by adopting a 'persona'[^1] and listening to conversations between the student (me) and my supervisors, acting as an additional supervisor offering feedback.